 Not all yellow stains are urine.
 You sweat every night.
 Most of your stains are actually sweat stains.
 The steps we have outlined will help remove sweat stains.

 Protect Your Mattress

-In order to save yourself money and time, protect your mattress from mold, bacteria, and spills.
+In order to save yourself money and time, protect your mattress from mold, bacteria, and spills by getting a mattress cover.
 If you do not already use one, then get a good quality, waterproof mattress protector

 For more cleaning ideas, hacks, and guides check out Green Cleaning.

 As parents to 3 little kids, we are always on the hunt for non toxic/eco-friendly products.
 We found one we use daily called Force of Nature, It's a little appliance that uses electricity to turn salt, water & vinegar into a multi-purpose cleaner, EPA registered disinfectant and deodorizer.
 It's strong enough to kill bacteria and viruses just like bleach, but it has no toxic chemicals whatsoever!
 It's also EPA approved for use against Covid-19.
 They have a promotion right now for 40% off & free shipping if you use coupon code SAFESUMMER40 (for bundles) or 30% off using SAFESUMMER30 (for starter kits).
 Give it a try: Force of Nature See our full review of Force of Nature.